willie-yao/tournament-vod-clipper/README.md

 - Finally, click the `Retrieve Sets` button.
 This will take you to a new page.

 ### Downloading sets

 - You should be able to see a list of sets that were played on stream!
 Select the ones that you want to download by clicking on each set.
 - To select all or deselect all, toggle the `Select All` button.
+- To edit timestamps, click on the edit icon next to the set.
+This will open a modal where you can edit the title, start time, and end time.
 - When you have selected all the matches, click the `Download VODs` button.
 Your VODs will be saved to the `/downloadedVODs` folder.

 ### Uploading VODs to YouTube

 - Once the VODs are downloaded, you can navigate to the upload page by clicking the `Upload` button.
 - You will need to login to your YouTube account.
 Click the `Login` button and follow the instructions.
 - Next, select the tournament you want to upload VODs from using the `VOD Folder` box.
 - Finally, click the `Upload` button.
 You should see the VODs being processed on your YouTube account!